 ("The Watchers at Punta Ballena,

-2008 ("Missing", judged by Timothy Steele).
-Her poem, "Pack Rat", a parody of Edna St. Vincent Millay's "Renascence", was among ten finalists in the 2015 X.J.
+2008 ("Missing" judged by Timothy Steele).
+Her poem, "Pack Rat", a parody of Edna St. Vincent Millay's "Renascence", was a finalist in the 2015 X.J.
 Kennedy Parody Award.
 Other awards and nominations are listed on her Awards and Nominations page.

 been nominated for the Pushcart Prize.